celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 await mockERC20.deployed()
 ```

-This is the code that deploy the mock ERC20 contract, so let's go back to the `test/CeloMultiSig.test.js` file and add the following code at the end of the file:
+This is the code that deploys the mock ERC20 contract, so let's go back to the `test/CeloMultiSig.test.js` file and add the following code at the end of the file:

 ```javascript
   it('Deploy MockERC20 contract and mint token using the multi-signatures', async function () {